The Junta

 Logo Design

-“The Sophistocrat” columnist Michael Mattis lives his values — fortunately these are few.
-In fact, if he can be said to revere anything at all it would be, as with the dedicated Episcopal churchgoer, a really well cut navy blazer.
-In addition, Mattis values a good glass of claret, a dry martini, and an evening of light and convivial conversation.
-He has written for Business 2.0, The San Francisco Examiner and a host of other publications, most of which have gone under.
-He has also held the titles “content strategist” (whatever that is), ranch hand and cabaret host.
+“The Sophistocrat” columnist Michael Mattis lived his values — fortunately those were few.
+In fact, if he could be said to have revered anything at all it would be, as with the dedicated Episcopal churchgoer, a really well cut navy blazer.
+Before his ultimely passing, Mattis valued a good glass of claret, a dry martini, and an evening of light and convivial conversation.
+He wrote for a host of publications, most of which went under, and held the titles “content strategist,” ranch hand, and cabaret host.
+He died unexpectedly in his sleep at the age of 49, dreaming of better times.

-With a professional background in the visual and performing arts, Robert Sacheli brings a raffish bohemianism to his role as Dandyism’s “Passionate Spectator” columnist.
-His onstage experience makes him the only member of the Junta to have actually worn a codpiece, cravat and Regency sideburns, although not simultaneously.
-A designer and editor, he also serves as a judge for Washington’s Helen Hayes Awards and is a founding staff member and board member of the Washington, DC International Film Festival.
-He is fond of collecting 19th-century art, travel, fine dining and cigars, and being called “raffish.”
+With a professional background in the visual and performing arts, Robert Sacheli is the only member of Dandyism.net to have worn a codpiece.
+He serves as a judge for Washington’s Helen Hayes Awards and is a founding member of the Washington DC International Film Festival.
+He is fond of 19th-century art, travel, fine dining and cigars, and being called “raffish.”